jabjoe/dyslexic_reader/README.md

 ===============

 This is a quick reimplementation of espeak-gui.
-But this time in C and with GTK3, and instead of espeak directly it uses speechd to abstract from exact speech synthesis implementation.
+But this time in C and with GTK3.

 It is my Dyslexic aid.
+I'll be honest, it's quick and dirty because it's just for me.

 Feel free to use it and patches are most welcome.